distributed-system-analysis/pbench/docs/Agent/installation/pbench-containers.md

 # Pbench Agent Container

 Pbench Agent is available as container images on [Quay.io](https://quay.io/organization/pbench).
-This makes pbench-agent a distro-independent solution and it could also be used in any containerized ecosystem.
+This makes Pbench Agent a distro-independent solution and it could also be used in any containerized ecosystem.

 **Want to build container images from sources?**
 Follow [README](https://github.com/distributed-system-analysis/pbench/blob/main/agent/containers/images/README.md)